What is Local Housing Allowance (LHA)? (And What Do Landlords Need to Know)

 Who Can Claim?

-A claim of local housing allowance can be made by a private tenant who needs help with paying the rent.
+A claim for local housing allowance can be made by a private tenant who needs help with paying the rent.
 If the individual is in receipt of low-income or other welfare benefits, they could be eligible to claim LHA.

 Who Processes LHA Claims?